 August 28, 2018, Bellagio Center, Italy: SRM University – AP, Amaravati had the honour of being represented at one of the most prestigious education events in the world – a 4-day working conference hosted by the New York based Rockefeller Foundation.

-Vice Chancellor Dr. Jamshed Bharucha, SRM University – AP, Amaravati joined a select gathering of twenty higher education and intellectual thought leaders invited to produce a model action plan for the future university as a vibrant global force.
+Vice Chancellor Dr. Jamshed Bharucha, SRM University – Andhra Pradesh, joined a select gathering of twenty higher education and intellectual thought leaders invited to produce a model action plan for the future university as a vibrant global force.

 The conference was structured around issues that speak to the why, who, what and how of global education.